christianjmx/repaso-ingles/README.md

 ### Relativos ###

-WHO – THAT : persona
+-WHO – THAT : persona
-Which – THAT : objeto
+-Which – THAT : objeto
-Whose (cuyo-cuya): Posesión
+-Whose (cuyo-cuya): Posesión
-Where: Lugares
+-Where: Lugares
-When: Momentos
+-When: Momentos
 Why: Razones